 8. Cisco’s Restaurant

 Austin’s beloved Cisco’s Restaurant has been a capital city legend since the 1950s when well-connected owner Rudy ‘Cisco’ Cisneros ran the joint, serving all who came through the door whether it be a former U.S. president or a curious tourist.
 The diner is reminiscent of the decade it was built in, with funky multi-color tile, bright red stools overlooking a busy open-air kitchen, and a vintage jukebox ready to play your favorite throwback in the corner.
-The building actually landed itself Historic Landmark status from the Austin Historic Landmark Commission earlier this year in an effort to continue preserving its legacy for generations to come.
+The building actually landed itself Historic Landmark status from the Austin Historic Landmark Commission recently in an effort to continue preserving its legacy for generations to come.
 There has been a recent menu refresh at Cisco’s, and though we’ve been fans of this place since day one, we do appreciate the effort to enhance their already solid offerings.
 A dish that needed no change, and our personal favorite (admittedly a guilty pleasure) is the Beef Fajita Nacho Plate, with melted American cheddar, sour cream, fresh guacamole, and salsa – ingredients with which you can’t go wrong.
 The diner also now stays open until 10 p.m., meaning nachos for dinner is ALWAYS an option.